Set up a company using our checklist

 1. Market research and business plan

-The first step to starting any business (after coming up with the initial idea), is to decide whether or not there is a sufficient market for it to succeed.
-This involves thorough market research such as:
+The first step in starting any business (after coming up with the initial idea) is to decide whether there is a sufficient market for it to succeed.
+This involves thorough market research, such as:

-- Market size and profitability – is there room for another business, or will making a profit be difficult due to market saturation?
+• Market size and profitability: Is there room for another business, or will profitability be difficult due to market saturation?

-- Research – there is often existing market research that can be obtained online and helps to build a better picture of the sector.
-It’s also worth reading any articles from sector-specific commentators (e.g. in niche business publications) as this can highlight current and future trends.
+• Research: There is often existing market research available online that helps build a better picture of the sector.
+It’s also worth reading articles from sector-specific commentators (e.g., in niche business publications), as they can highlight current and future trends.

-If the market research looks positive, the next step will be coming up with a comprehensive business plan.
+If the market research looks positive, the next step will be to develop a comprehensive business plan.
 This is especially important if you wish to approach investors for seed funding, as they will want to see whether they can make a healthy return on investment (ROI).

 2. Choosing a company name

-There are many rules to follow when choosing a company name, and choosing the wrong one can lead to a company incorporation application being automatically rejected.
+There are many rules to follow when choosing a company name, and choosing the wrong one can result in an incorporation application being automatically rejected.

 Issues regarding company names include: